stleerh/blog2/announcing.md

 #### Log into Grafana
-6. In the **Topology** panel, click the arrow badge on the **grafana** icon to launch the web page for Grafana.
+6. In the **Topology** panel, click the arrow badge on the **grafana** icon to open the web page for Grafana.
 You may have to wait a few seconds for the pod to come up.
 The page indicates that it’s not secure, but go ahead and continue.
 7. Log in and enter `admin` for the user and `admin` for the password.